GARDEN TIPS – HOW TO SELECT PLANTS FOR YOUR GARDEN? – 2022

 A handful of quick tips regarding the above factors:

-• To know your soil’s pH, instead of guessing it by looking at the plants already thriving there, simply buy a pH meter for soil.
+• To know your soil’s pH, instead of guessing it by looking at the plants already thriving there, simply buy a pH meter for the soil.

-• Most plants prefer neutral soil, although some (e.g., Rhododendrons, etc) would rather have only acidic soil, and others (e.g., Clematis etc) like alkaline soil better.
+• Most plants prefer neutral soil, although some (e.g., Rhododendrons, etc) would rather have only acidic soil, and others (e.g., Clematis, etc) like alkaline soil better.
 Some plants (e.g., Hydrangeas) even deliver different colors of flower petals depending on the pH.

 • The level of nutrition and drainage depends on the texture and consistency of the soil.
 After analyzing your soil, make the necessary changes, if needed, like adding compost, etc. (insert INTERNAL LINK to our compost blog).

 • Talking about maintenance and efforts, some plants, (e.g., Rose) need regular maintenance.
 Others (e.g., Echinacea) will self-seed, and you might have to pull out the extra and unwanted plants that’ll pop up where you don’t want them to.
-If you’re looking for easy to grow, low-maintenance plants, consider Barberry, Peony, Juniper, Dianthus, Hydrangea, etc.
+If you’re looking for easy-to-grow, low-maintenance plants, consider Barberry, Peony, Juniper, Dianthus, Hydrangea, etc.

 • Make sure your plants are hardy enough to survive winters.